RecordedFuture-ProfessionalServices/psengine/docs/modules/playbook_alerts.md

 --8<-- "docs/examples/playbook_alerts/example_1.py"
 ```

-#### Example 2: Search the latest new high-priority third-party risk alerts and save them as Markdown
+#### Find the latest high-priority third-party risk alerts and save them as Markdown

 In this example, we show two ways of using the `markdown` method of a playbook alert.
 The first method uses only the alerts data returned by the `PlaybookAlertMgr` class, and the second combines other modules of `psengine` to enrich the returned data.